PrinceMania/Cloud-SOC-Honey-Net/README.md

 ## Metrics After Hardening / Security Controls

 The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
-Start Time 2023-03-18 15:37
+Start Time 2023-07-30 03:22:15
-Stop Time	2023-03-19 15:37
+Stop Time	2023-07-30 03:22:15

 | Metric                   | Count
 | ------------------------ | -----
-| SecurityEvent            | 8778
+| SecurityEvent            | 6265
-| Syslog                   | 25
+| Syslog                   | 0
 | SecurityAlert            | 0
 | SecurityIncident         | 0
 | AzureNetworkAnalytics_CL | 0

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+In this project, I created a mini honeynet using Microsoft Azure and integrated log sources into a Log Analytics workspace.
+Microsoft Sentinel played a key role in triggering alerts and managing incidents based on the logs collected.
+To assess the security of the environment, I measured specific metrics while operating in an insecure setup and then repeated the measurements after implementing security controls.

+The implementation of security controls had a significant impact on the number of security events and incidents.
+The metrics clearly showed a considerable reduction in these events, indicating the effectiveness of the security measures.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+However, it is important to note that if the network resources were heavily used by regular users, the number of security events and alerts could have been higher within the 24-hour period following the security control implementation.
+Higher resource utilization might have led to more security events being triggered, but the focus here is on the positive impact of the security measures in mitigating potential threats.